Gazza7205/cloud-workshop-labs/lab-exercise3.md

 </details>
 <br/>

-4. Base64 encoding strings for Kubernetes secrets

-The base64 encoded value in gateway-secret for SSG_ADMIN_PASSWORD is N2xheWVy (7layer).
-You might want to edit a Secret in place.
-Newlines should be omitted.
+If you need to edit a secret value in place, you must provide a base64 encoded value that does not contain newlines.
+For example, the base64 encoded value in gateway-secret for SSG_ADMIN_PASSWORD is `N2xheWVy` (for `7layer`).
 <details>
   <summary><b>Linux/MacOS</b></summary>